 First, we can estimate the cost of avoidance.
 One component of this is the time cost of going to the less favored entrance.
-We first note that to avoid by going to Door 3 from Door 1 required about 70 feet of extra walking.
+We first note that to avoid by going to door 3 from door 1 required about 70 feet of extra walking.
 According to Wikipedia, the average American's speed of walking is about 4.4 feet per second.
-Since wages in this area are average about \$18 per hour, the time cost of avoiding can be roughly estimated to be \$0.08.
-For a person on the margin between avoiding and passing the solicitor (the "marginal non-avoider"), the cost of avoidance (\$0.08) should equal the cost of "saying no." If we assume that the "saying no" costs of non-avoiders are uniformly distributed between 0 and \$0.08, then the mean cost is \$0.04 for a non-avoider and \$0.08 for an avoider.
+Since wages in this area average about \$18.00 per hour, the time cost of avoiding can be roughly estimated to be \$0.08.
+For a person on the margin between avoiding and passing the solicitor (the "marginal nonavoider"), the cost of avoidance (\$0.08) should equal the cost of "saying no."

+If we assume that the "saying no" costs of nonavoiders are uniformly distributed between zero and \$0.08, then the mean cost is \$0.04 for a non-avoider.
 What about the psychic cost to avoiders?
-They are saying no, but are not facing any social pressure from being asked; thus their psychic cost is lower than non-avoiders who say no. To be conservative we set it at \$0.03.
+They are saying no but are not facing any social pressure from being asked; thus their psychic cost is lower than that of nonavoiders who say no. To be conservative we set it at \$0.03.
 Finally, there are the costs of the donations themselves.
 Conditional on donating, the average donation is \$1.20.
-Averaging these together by their population weights, the average cost, including donations, to shoppers is 0.124.
-However, 40% of this cost is from either saying no (25%) or from avoiding (15%).
+Averaging these together by their population weights, the average cost, including donations, to shoppers is \$0.12.
+However, 40 percent of this cost is from either saying no (25 percent) or avoiding (15 percent).

-On the benefits side, we can assume that those who donate get some utility y from saying yes, either from warm-glow or possible self- and social-image.
+On the benefits side, we can assume that those who donate get some utility y from saying yes, from either warm glow or possible self- and social image.
 Likewise, the recipient of the donation will receive an amount μ per dollar donated.
 Without frictions, μ would represent the marginal utility of money for the recipient, relative to the giver.
-This would be fair to assume to be greater than 1.
-However, if the givers are fairly poor, and if the Salvation Army pays some friction costs of getting benefits to the poor, then it could also be that $\mu < 1.^{22}$
+This would be fair to assume to be greater than one.
+However, if the givers are fairly poor and if the Salvation Army pays some friction costs of getting benefits to the poor, then it could also be that $\mu < 1$.22

 The variables y and μ represent our free parameters.
-Since a giver chose to give, however, we know that this must yield more utility than passing a solicitor and saying no. Thus $y - 1.20 \ge -0.4$ which means that $y \ge 1.16$.
+Since a giver chose to give, however, we know that this must yield more utility than passing a solicitor and saying no. Thus $y - 1.20 \ge -0.04$, which means that $y \ge 1.16$.
 Notice that this means it is possible for some givers to feel worse off by giving than had the Salvation Army not been at the store.
-Summing across givers, non-givers, and avoiders, weighted appropriately, we find that fundraising will be welfare improving if it is also true that $y \ge 1.91 - 1.2\mu$.
+Summing across givers, nongivers, and avoiders, weighted appropriately, we find that fundraising will be welfare improving if it is also true that $y \ge 1.91 - 1.2\mu$.

 Consider these benchmarks.
-Suppose all donors are indifferent to giving, that is, y = 1.16.
-Then fundraising will only be welfare improving if $\mu \ge 0.625$.
+Suppose that all donors are indifferent to giving, that is, y = 1.16.
+Then fund-raising will be welfare improving only if $\mu \ge 0.625$.
 The value of μ could be this low if, for instance, there are large friction costs associated with the transfer.
-Conversely, another way to say this is that as long at $\mu > 0.625$, our fundraising experiment was surely welfare improving.
-Suppose instead that the value of saying yes and giving \$1.20 is at least 1.91 on average for all donors.
-Then as long as $\mu > 0$ fundraising will increase welfare.
+Conversely, another way to say this is that as long as $\mu > 0.625$, our fund-raising experiment was surely welfare improving.
+Suppose instead that the value of saying yes and giving \$1.20 is at least 1.91, on average, for all donors.
+Then as long as $\mu > 0$, fund-raising will increase welfare.